Chase Ink Business Preferred Versus Ink Cash

 For most folks, the Chase Ink Business Preferred card is better than the Ink Cash.
 Because you’ll earn 50,000 MORE Chase Ultimate Rewards points with the sign-up bonus from the Ink Business Preferred card!

-That’s a big deal, because that’s enough for 2 round-trip coach tickets within the mainland US or Canada on United Airlines or round-trip coach flight to Hawaii from anywhere in North America on United Airlines, for example.
+That’s a big deal, because that’s enough for 2 round-trip coach tickets within the mainland US or Canada on United Airlines or a round-trip coach flight to Hawaii from anywhere in North America on United Airlines, for example.

 That said, you might be more comfortable starting out with the no-annual-fee Ink Cash.
 And you can still get the Ink Business Preferred later, because these two cards are considered different card products.